Easy Hikes in Vancouver

 Lions Bay Loop – Vancouver Hikes

 Although much of the time you can hear vehicles from the Sea-to-Sky highway, the trail makes up for this shortcoming in sheer natural beauty.
 Along the path there are several nice spots to sit and enjoy the view, including Arbutus Point which is perfect for a picnic.
+If you want a little longer hike, you can do the longer Lions Bay Loop trail that starts and finishes on the Centennial Trail.

 Be sure to leave time to reward yourself with a snack or a beer at the end on the patio of the recently renovated Lion’s Bay Cafe.